ashwinravi1259/docs-test-fork/docs/sdk/serverless-signing/fetch.md

 ```

 ## Important Considerations
-You can also use fetch() inside a Lit Action to write data, but you **must be careful**.
-The HTTP request will be run N times where N is the number of Lit Nodes.
+You can use fetch() inside a Lit Action to write data, but caution is necessary.
+The HTTP request will execute multiple times, once for each Lit Node in the network.

-Some operations give the same result no matter how many times you repeat them, while others don't.
-For example:

-SQL Insert: Running it 10 times creates 10 rows - the result changes each time.
+When writing data, it's crucial to use operations that produce the same result regardless of how often they're repeated.
+Consider these examples:

+1. Repeatable operation (preferred):

-SQL Update: Running it 10 times only changes the row once - repeating doesn't affect the outcome.
+- SQL Update: Running it multiple times only changes the row once.
+- Result: Consistent outcome, regardless of repetition.

+2. Non-repeatable operation (avoid):

+- SQL Insert: Each execution creates a new row.
+- Result: Unintended duplicates with multiple executions.

-When using fetch() to write data, it's best if the server operation is the second type.
-This way, if the request accidentally repeats (due to network issues or user actions), it won't cause unwanted duplicates or changes.
+For Lit Actions using fetch() to write data, aim for repeatable operations.
+This approach prevents issues like duplicate entries or unintended changes if the request repeats due to network conditions or distributed execution across nodes.

 ## Summary
 This guide demonstrates how to fetch data from the web within a Lit Action.